rafalkarczewski/rafalkarczewski.github.io/_posts/2025-02-11-diffusion-density.md

 Our findings show that log-density in image models correlates strongly with the amount of detail in the image.
 Higher likelihood samples tend to exhibit fewer details, often appearing smooth or even cartoon-like.
 Conversely, lower likelihood samples are richer in detail, capturing complex textures and structures.

 An interesting observation <citation> is that simply rescaling the latent code (e.g., scaling the noise at the start of the sampling process) changes the amount of detail in the generated image.
-In {% cite karczewski2025devildetailsdensityguidance %}, we provide a theoretical explanation for this phenomenon using a concept we call Score Alignment, which directly ties the scaling of the latent code to changes in log-density.
+In <d-cite key="karczewski2025devildetailsdensityguidance"></d-cite>, we provide a theoretical explanation for this phenomenon using a concept we call Score Alignment, which directly ties the scaling of the latent code to changes in log-density.

 #### Score Alignment